TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 4) The version already installed may be outdated.
 Update by typing:

-`pip3 install --upgrade pip setuptools`
+`sudo pip3 install --upgrade pip setuptools`

 5) Go to the home directory and create a new directory for the virtual environment: